CAMixerSR: Only Details Need More "Attention": Conclusion

 \section{Conclusion}

-In this paper, we propose a content-aware mixer (CAMixer) that integrates model accelerating and token mixer designing strategies by routing neural operators (self-attention and convolution) of varied complexities according to content complexities.
+In this paper, we propose a content-aware mixer (CAMixer) that integrates the model accelerating scheme and token mixer design by routing neural operators (self-attention and convolution) of varied complexities according to the difficulty of content recovery.
 Particularly, the simple tokens are captured by convolution while the complex tokens are additionally processed by deformable self-attention.
 To improve the accuracy of routing, we introduce an effective predictor, which uses rich input conditions to generate multiple useful guiding information.
-Based on CAMixer, we build \algname{}, which reaches remarkable performance-calculation trade-offs on three SR tasks. {
+Based on CAMixer, we build \algname{}, which reaches remarkable performance-calculation trade-offs on three SR tasks.